 So let’s take comfort (there’s that word again) in knowing that we have our fashion, food and a wide variety of favorite trends firmly in tact at our beckon call.
 Over the years, trends come and go and may only last a few months.
-Like calling in a plumber Dayton Ohio to help you flush away old trends, or you can keep a desirable trend with updates and modifications for special seasons.
+Like calling in the local moving service Brantford ON to help you move away from old trends, or you can keep a desirable trend with updates and modifications for special seasons.

 Fashion trends are my favorite.
 If you are a regular reader of my posts you know that I have reported on some outrageous fashion statements, some of which caught on and others ended in the column headed ‘what were they thinking?’.

 I remember in 2014 reading that no one under the age of 50 wore white athletic shoes.
 I immediately felt inferior to my younger colleagues since my walking shoes and my volleyball sneakers were both white.
 I was embarrassed to wear them out even though both were relatively new.
 I berated my husband’s choice of walking shoe because they were white and going to be a big red flag that he wasn’t hip and he was too old to know it.